Introduction

 It is typically made from polyethylene (HDPE), polyester, or nylon, with HDPE being the most widely used due to its UV stability, strength, and long lifespan.

-Insect nets come in various mesh sizes, ranging from coarse 17-mesh nets to excellent 75-mesh options.
-The mesh size you choose will determine which pests can be excluded and how much airflow is allowed inside your greenhouse.
+Insect nets come in various mesh sizes, ranging from coarse 17-mesh to fine 75-mesh.
+The mesh size you choose determines which pests can be excluded and how much airflow is allowed into your greenhouse.

-Garden netting is not only effective—it is also significantly more affordable and environmentally friendly than relying solely on chemical pesticide treatments.
+Garden netting is not only effective but also significantly more affordable and environmentally friendly than relying solely on chemical pesticides.

 To understand why this matters, let’s look at the fundamental question: